 At Home (1969): Album by Shocking Blue.
 The album had a few songs that used the sitar such as “Love Buzz” and “Acka Raga”.
 In later albums, the sitar would be used in songs like “Water Boy”, “Hot Sand”, “Inkpot”, and “I’m A Woman”.

 Once I Had A Sweetheart (1969): By Pentangle.
-Uses a sitar and it can be heard at about 1:40 in.
+You can hear the sitar at about 1:40 in.
+John Renbourn played the sitar.

 My Sweet Lord (1970): By George Harrison.
 This song praises the Hindu god Krishna.
 George Harrison converted to Hinduism.
 This is not the only song about Hinduism he sang.
 He also sang the song “Gopala Krishna” and he performed the “Hare Krishna Mantra” with the Radha Krishna Temple.
 George Harrison made the song relatable to two Abrahamic faiths – Judaism and Christianity, including gospel influenced Hallelujahs in the song.
 You can also hear part of the Maha Mantra.
 “Hare Krishna, Hare Krishna, Krishna Krishna, Hare Hare, Hare Rama, Hare Rama”.
 References to Brahma, Vishnu, and Shiva can be heard too.
 It’s a song that unites people, no matter what their religion is.
 I am an atheist, and I love this song because it only expresses love and I like slide guitars.
 This song went #1 in many different countries around the world including Australia, Canada, France, The Netherlands, Germany, Spain, the UK, and the US.